 Cyberbullying has been seen to be a problem which needs confrontation however parents and teachers have not had similar reactions to it as that of traditional bullying.
 This is probably why a number of parents are still unaware of the threat of cyberbullying.
 Not being aware of this threat leads them to not being able to lecture their kids about online safety appropriately either.

 Social media is an important part of the lives of teenagers in today’s digital world.
 It is an important channel through which they communicate and interact with each other.
 While social media accounts are considered by them to be a blessing, it can turn into a curse if they are used inappropriately.
-The issue is seen to be of utmost important when solutions need to be found out on how to stop this issue from further becoming large.
-Not being able to keep passwords protected from those who snoop can leave children susceptible to cyber bullying in the forms of impersonation, outing and trickery.
+The issue is seen to be of utmost importance when solutions need to be found out on how to stop this issue from further becoming large.
+Not being able to keep passwords protected from those who snoop can leave children susceptible to cyberbullying in the forms of impersonation, outing, and trickery.
 Impersonation consists of someone else stealing the victim’s identity to post material or send material which can put a risk on their safety, reputation and the relationships they have.
-Outing on the other hand consists of the perpetrator getting access to the account of the victim and getting a hold on their personal information and secrets.
+The outing, on the other hand, consists of the perpetrator getting access to the account of the victim and getting a hold of their personal information and secrets.
 The information is then made public in order to humiliate the victim.
-Tricking involves the perpetrator getting a hold of the identity of the victim and then making use of the trust the victim has with friends and family to learn more information.
+The trick involves the perpetrator getting a hold of the identity of the victim and then making use of the trust the victim has with friends and family to learn more information.